For 20+ years, we have helped both global and US-based organizations rise to the challenge of engaging their audiences in a rapidly-changing world.

 My Master’s degree in Nonprofit Leadership from the University of Pennsylvania has given me a unique ability to pair organizational strategy with thoughtful, holistic technology change.
 In my off-hours, I’m a writer, singer, and voracious student of leadership, antiracism & intersectional justice, and personal spiritual growth.
-I live in Jersey City with my partner and the two best-behaved cats in the world.
+I live in Jersey City with my partner and the three best-behaved cats in the world.

 My personal mission is to put people first and make them feel seen, heard, and valued.

 I am an equal-opportunity truth teller and accountability holder who helps organizations navigate critical, complex, high-intensity initiatives with calm objectivity.